Teachers, click here to find group tickets!

 Children bond through the beloninging generated in a shared live audience adventure.

 Without being told to, children practice behavior-reading and empathy with natural ease while watching plays.

-Children trust the affirmation they feel when seeing themselves reflected in the universal awareness of a crafted stage story — providing them that inspiring sensation of: "I GET IT!"
-It’s that victory that empowers imagination and frees new thinking.
-It’s educational capacity building!
+Live theatre is educational capacity building!
+Children trust the affirmation they feel when seeing themselves reflected in the universal awareness of a crafted stage story — providing them that inspiring sensation of: "I GET THIS!
+AND I'M PART OF THIS!"
+That sensation opens minds and hearts, empowers imagination, increases confidence, and frees new thinking.

 Theatre-going informs more flexible and intentional interactions with peers and mentors.
-Children automatically learn, by watching actors play parts, that people can choose behaviors — which means we can try on new ones, too!
-That crucial "I GET IT" especially opens new possibilities in the growth and learning.
+Children automatically learn, by watching actors play parts, that people can choose behaviors — which means we can try on new ones, too.
+Talk about profound possibilities in growth and learning!

 Every child in Austin deserves a chance to experience live theatre and these unique benefits!

 Let's ensure that all Austin public and charter school children are offered the opportunity to experience live theater before 7th grade!
 ATX Theatre has a plan, but we can't do it without you.